deepbas/DEEPAK-website/content/project/internal-project/wPCA-exoplanet/index.md

 import pandas as pd
 import seaborn as sns

-# Your data initialization (this part is assumed, as you haven't provided it in the original code)
-# df, feature_columns, transit_depth_column = ...

 # Reconstruct the approximate original data using the first three principal components
 reconstructed_data = np.dot(X_pca, pca.components_[:3, :]) + np.mean(X_scaled, axis=0)